Booking.com

 Built flexible page template and left clear notes & specs in Figma hand-off

-Bump along the way
+Bumps along the way

-Booking’s localization caused layout issues—long German and Finnish text overflowed and hid links.
+Booking’s localization caused layout issues - long German and Finnish text overflowed and hid links.
 We spent a sprint adding responsive text shortening, flexible breakpoints, and a quick translation review process to keep over 40 languages neat.

 Stakeholders opinions interfered with consistency, but internal design systems and elements supported my proposals.